dandelionwebdesign/The-Events-Calendar-Shortcode/readme.txt

 The shortcode displays lists of your events.
 You can control the event display with the shortcode options.
 Example shortcode to show next 8 events in the category festival in ASC order with date showing [ecs-list-events cat='festival' limit='8']

+= Donations: =
+I appreciate all donations, no matter the size.
+Further development of this plugin is not contingent on donations, but they are a nice incentive.
+To donate click on the "donate to this plugin" link in the sidebar below the Authors.

 = Shortcode Options: =
 * Basic shortcode: [ecs-list-events]
-* cat - Represents event category. [ecs-list-events cat='festival, personal’]
+* cat - Represents event category. [ecs-list-events cat='festival, workshops’]
 * limit - Total number of events to show.
 Default is 5. [ecs-list-events limit='3']
 * order - Order of the events to be shown.
 Value can be 'ASC' or 'DESC'.
 Default is 'ASC'.
 Order is based on event date. [ecs-list-events order='DESC']
 * date - To show or hide date.
 Value can be 'true' or 'false'.
 Default is true. [ecs-list-events eventdetails='false']